colussim/HomeCortex/README.md

 Although primarily designed for French language interactions, the platform also supports English and can be extended to additional languages.

-HomeCortex explores the convergence of edge computing, embedded systems, local LLM inference, and real-time voice-driven AI applications for next-generation smart environments.
+HomeCortex explores the convergence of edge computing, embedded systems, local LLM inference, and real-time voice driven AI applications for next generation smart environments.

 ---